- Graduate Nursing Program Requirements

 - Core, foundation, and Clinical Courses leading to nurse practitioner preparation cannot be re-validated.
 These courses must be repeated.

-The College of Nursing Program Director recommends approval to the Associate Dean for Academics, who then sends the request to The Graduate School for approval.
+The College of Nursing Program Director recommends approval to the Associate Dean for Academic Affairs, who then sends the request to The Graduate School for approval.
 A per credit hour fee must be paid to the Bursar’s Office before revalidation can occur and a receipt must accompany the Permit for Revalidation Examination form for approvals.
 It is the student’s responsibility to track the Permit for Revalidation Examination form through the approval process, and to obtain the faculty member’s signature upon completion of revalidation requirements.
 The completed form must then be submitted to the appropriate College of Nursing graduate advisor for filing and forwarding to The Graduate School.

 The purpose of an independent study is to allow the student to pursue an area of academic interest not adequately covered by the regular course structure.
 Students seeking to enroll in an independent study course should work with a faculty member willing to serve as Instructor of Record.
 Prior to enrolling in the course, the student and faculty member will meet to develop the learning objectives and course outcomes.
 A syllabus is required to be completed and approved.